hcilab/wams/README.md

 - `image`
 - `html`

-Most of the items are used on HTML **canvas**, which is the core part of Wams.
+Most of the items are used on HTML **canvas**, which is the core part of WAMS.
 You have already seen `square` used in the Hello world example above.
 Now let's look at some other items.

 ### Polygons